 Solid Waste Operations

-A Class 2 Landfill is generally referred to as a construction and demolition debris landfill as the following items are allowed to be disposed in it: asphalt, concrete, lumber, cardboard, shingles, glass, land-clearing debris, etc. Class 2 Landfills are not required to have a liner system.
-Since Horry County is constructing a Class 3 Landfill atop the Class 2 Landfill, the Class 2 Landfill will eventually contain a liner system as part of its final cover.
+A Class 2 Landfill can accept construction and demolition debris landfill such as asphalt, concrete, lumber, cardboard, shingles, glass, and land-clearing debris.
+Class 2 Landfills are not required to have a liner system.
+Because HCSWA is proposing to construct a Class 3 Landfill atop its Class 2 Landfill, the Class 2 Landfill will eventually contain a liner system as part of its final cover.

-A Class 3 Landfill can accept municipal solid waste, construction and demolition debris, non-hazardous industrial waste, sewage sludge, and other non-hazardous waste for disposal.
-While Class 3 Landfills can accept those waste streams, Horry County refuses to accept some of them.
-A Class 3 Landfill is not allowed to dispose of hazardous waste, infectious waste, or land-clearing debris.
-A Class 3 Landfill is required to have a liner system.
+A Class 3 Landfill can accept municipal solid waste, construction and demolition debris, non-hazardous industrial waste, sewage sludge, and other non-hazardous waste – although not all are accepted by HCSWA.
+A Class 3 Landfill cannot accept hazardous waste, infectious waste, or land-clearing debris for disposal.
+Class 3 Landfills are required to have a liner system.

-A Class 2 Processing facility can accept the same wastes as a Class 2 Landfill.
-Those wastes are sorted to determine which can be recycled and which must go to the landfill.
-This facility allows Horry County to divert approximately 12,000 tons of waste from its landfill each year, which doesn’t account for the carpet or concrete that is also diverted.
+A Class 2 Processing Facility can accept the same waste as a Class 2 Landfill; however, the waste is sorted to determine what can be recycled and what must go to the landfill.
+The operation of this facility allows Horry County to divert roughly 12,000 tons of waste from its landfill each year – not including the carpet and concrete that is also diverted annually.

-A composting facility brings in land-clearing debris and other yard trimmings and grinds those to make compost.
-Horry County is also approved to add food waste into their composting piles.
+A composting facility can accept land-clearing debris and other yard trimmings that are turned into compost.
+HCSWA also adds food waste into its composting piles.